edgexfoundry/edgex-docs/docs_src/design/adr/014-Secret-Provider-For-All.md

 ##### InsecureSecrets Configuration

 The App SDK defines a new `Writable` configuration section called `InsecureSecrets`.
-This structure mimics that of the secure `SecretStore`.
+This structure mimics that of the secure `SecretStore` when `EDGEX_SECURITY_SECRET_STORE`environment variable is set to `false`.
 Having the `InsecureSecrets` in the `Writable`  section allows for the secrets to be updated without restarting the service.
 Some minor processing must occur when the `InsecureSecrets ` section is updated.
 This is to call the `InsecureSecretsUpdated` API.
 This API simply sets the time the secrets were last updated.
 The `SecretsLastUpdated` API returns this timestamp so pipeline functions that use credentials for exporting know if their client needs to be recreated with new credentials, i.e MQTT export.

 ```go
 type WritableInfo struct {